 Note: The end of the federal government's fiscal year is Sept.
-30th, but Congress has rarely met that deadline lately and will likely pass a bill in the Winter or the following year.
+30th, but Congress has rarely met that deadline lately and would likely pass a bill in the Winter, the following year, or choose to operate on a full year continuing resolution (CR).

-January/February of Next Year - Agencies will reach out to those with funded projects and enter into a contract with the recipient before sending out funds.

-Spring of Next Year - Some recipients will receive their funds, as some agencies take longer than others.
+Spring 2026 - Agencies will reach out to those with funded projects and enter a contract with the recipient before funds can be reimbursed.
+Some recipients will receive their funds, as some agencies take longer than others.

-Information Required for all CDS Applications
+Information Required for All CDS Applications